Figure 1 John Snow's 1854 cholera outbreak map, my favorite information graphic.

 Myths outshine truth even if they are usually far less interesting.
 Snow's story is not an exception.
 Mythification has transformed him into the enlightened medical Sherlock we have inherited.
 But, as Tom Koch reminds us in his splendid Cartographies of Disease: Maps, Mapmaking, and Medicine (2005), Snow was ultimately unsuccessful in persuading the scientific mainstream to adopt the waterborne germ theory.
 His work was just a link—an impressive one, though—in a long chain that eventually led to the demise of miasma theory, sadly after Snow's death, in 1858.
 As ages pass by, history becomes legend, legend becomes myth7, and it is the task of dedicated historians to bring things back into place.
 Koch's work is remarkable in this sense.

 Koch explains that Victorian scientists didn't resist Snow because they were stubborn idiots.
 They resisted him because they had evidence against what he was claiming.
 It was imperfect evidence, yes, based on connections not rigorously sieved with the modern methods of data analysis, largely unavailable at the time.
 But still.
-The myth of the hero who singlehandedly wrecked miasmatic theory obscures the fact that those who hold on to it were also thoughtful fellows.
+The myth of the hero who singlehandedly wrecked miasmatic theory obscures the fact that those who held on to it were also thoughtful fellows.
 It is unfortunate that we don't study them further, as we humans learn much more from our mistakes—both individual and collective—than from our successes.

 Have you ever heard from Henry W. Acland, for instance?
 It is very likely that you haven't.
 He authored a monumental report, Memoir on the Cholera at Oxford, released precisely in 1854.
 It is in the public domain and available as a high-resolution PDF on the website of the University of Yale's School of Medicine8.
 Acland's volume is a feast of neatly arranged tables, logical arguments, and maps.
 It also includes a gorgeous graph that depicts the covariation of cholera incidence, temperature, humidity, rainfall, wind speed, and other variables9.
 It has become one of the historical landmarks I show in my classes and workshops.